-Before submitting an application for reasonable adjustments candidates are advised to read the ‘Inherent requirements for studying medicine in Australia and New Zealand’ guideline statement that has been accepted by all medical schools in Australia and New Zealand.
+Before submitting an application for reasonable adjustments candidates are advised to read the ‘Inherent requirements for studying medicine in Australia and New Zealand’ guideline statement.

 Candidates must submit the online form and supporting documentation for their request through their online account.
 The supporting documentation must be from a registered health practitioner and must give a clear diagnosis and information on the condition, indicate the impact of the condition in testing settings and include a statement as to what accommodations the health practitioner feels are appropriate for the candidate in testing settings.
 All supporting documentation must be typed on the health practitioner's official letterhead and include the date and title, name, registration number, contact details, and signature of the medical practitioner.
 The documentation must be no more than one year old for health-related needs or disabilities other than learning disabilities, and no more than three years old for learning disabilities.
 Applicants with learning disabilities should submit a copy of an appropriate educational psychologist’s report for consideration.
 If the report is more than three years old, it will still be accepted, as long as it is accompanied by a recent letter from a psychologist stating that the information in the report is still applicable to the candidate as they are today.